Ohio State Tax Payment Plan Options

 In Ohio, if you are unable to pay off state tax liabilities in full, you can pursue a payment plan.
 It is also known as an installment agreement (IA).
 IAs allow a taxpayer to pay off the tax debt over a series of monthly payments.
 When filing your tax return, it is always a good idea to make a partial payment using Ohio form IT 40P.

 Attorney General & Private Collection Firms Set Up Payment Plans

-Ohio law does not authorize the Department of Taxation to set up a payment plan.
+The Department of Taxation does not have authorization by law to set up a payment plan.
 The Attorney’s General’s office (AG) is responsible for the collection of Ohio’s delinquent taxes.
 Therefore, the AG’s office has the sole power to set up payment arrangements with taxpayers.
 Thus, a taxpayer must wait until the Department of Taxation “certifies” the debt to the AG’s office for collection.

 When You Can Setup a Payment Plan

 Tax debt will become “certified” after the original assessment from the Department of Taxation expires – which is generally 60 days.
 The taxpayer may still make full or partial payment on the tax debt.
 However, interest and penalties will accrue if the taxpayer fails to pay the balance in full.
 Often, making a partial payment is still beneficial for the taxpayer.
 It is essential especially for those with huge debts, as the amount of penalty and interest that a taxpayer will owe is based upon the amount of tax debt owed.